 Do I have to be blind or vision-impaired to be part of this program?

-No, we also take students who have autism.
+No, we also take students who have autism and no vision-impairment.
 You do, however, need to qualify as a suitable candidate under the assessment criteria noted in Terms and Conditions.
 This is a saftey process as dogs can pose a safety hazard to some people.

 What if I want to attend more than once per week?

 In negotiation with your Trainer, students may be allowed to attend workshops more than once per week.
 This is not guaranteed.
 Trainers have a duty to train guide dogs for our current client base and must dedicate the majority of their hours/schedule to our guide dogs.
 Rely on a once-only session per week to avoid disappointment.

 What if I don't want to do the program anymore?